 Such delicacies and hidden mysteries are hidden in the Words of an ancient book called the Tanakh or Old Testament.
 Sometimes it causes me to need a napkin to soak up the juice of fresh pomegranate, and other times a handkerchief to dry my eyes.
 The Words can bring me to my knees and strike wonder in my heart.
 His Word can bring fear and cause one to think about the great flood and also the day of Jacobs trouble.

 This morning I was reading about the daughters of Zelophehad.
-Have you heard of these strong mighty women?
+Have you heard of these strong women?
 Possibly not.
-There is only one man named Zelophehad in the whole Bible, but his five daughters rose up and were heard.
+There is only one man named Zelophehad in the whole Bible.
+His five daughters rose up and were heard.
 “Then the daughters of Zelophehad, the son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, of the families of Manasseh the son of Joseph, came near; and these are the names of his daughters: Mahlah, Noah and Hoglah and Milcah and Tirzah.”
 Numbers 27:1.

 Something I found very interesting is the father’s name may mean “Shadow of the fear.”
 According to Jewish encyclopedia, “The etymology of the name is very doubtful; some scholars think that the root is Syriac and means “first rupture,” indicating that he was a first-born son (comp.
 Zelophehad in Rabbinical Literature).
-But the Septuagint Σαλπαάδ or Σαλφαάδ (B in Chron., Σαπφαάδ) shows that the Hebrew was vocalized (=“the shadow [or “protection”] of terror“).
-NOBSE Study Bible Name List sees more in the second possibility and translates our name as Shadow Of The Fear.
+But the Septuagint Σαλπαάδ or Σαλφαάδ (B in Chron., Σαπφαάδ) shows that the Hebrew was vocalized (=”the shadow [or “protection”] of terror”).
+NOBSE Study Bible translates the name as Shadow Of The Fear.

 Strangely enough, he named one of his daughters Noah, but all his daughters’ names have a shadow of the end of days in my opinion.
 Let’s look deeper into this.